brunocatani/project-sauron/README.md

 # Project Sauron

---PT-BR--

-Esse projeto é parte do "Projeto Integrador 2022/2" supervisionado pelo professor Rafael Barvosa

-Este projeto tem como objetivo construir um sistema de tomada de presença utilizando um Nvidia Jetson Nano 4GB

-Hardware necessario:
+- This project was built with the purpose of an automated attendance system using the Nvidia Jetson Nano 4GB

+- This repository is an translation from PT-BR and adaptation for entry in the Nvidia Jetson Specialist Certification Program of the Sauron system hosted here: https://github.com/brunocatani/Sauron

+Required Hardware:

-- Nvidia Jetson Nano
+- Nvidia Jetson Nano 4GB
-- Camera CSI/USB
+- CSI/USB Camera
-- Dongle WI-FI
+- WI-FI Dongle/Module (Intel 8265AC M.2 Key E)

 ## Requerimentos

-- OpenCV 4.6.0 Compilado para CUDA & CUDNN:
+- OpenCV 4.6.0 compiled with CUDA & CUDNN:
 https://github.com/opencv/opencv/releases

 - Jetpack SDK 4.6.2: